WooCommerce: Usage

 For the 3rd week of September 2015, Trends indicated that WooCommerce ran on 30% of e-commerce sites and millions of active installs.
 According to W3Techs, WooCommerce is used by 9.2% of all websites in October 2024.

-Since Automattic's acquisition WooCommerce has kept gaining market share to become one of the leading E-commerce platforms on the Internet.
+Since Automattic's acquisition, WooCommerce has kept gaining market share to become a major E-commerce platform.

 Extensions

 WooCommerce has attracted significant popularity because the base product, in addition to many extensions and plugins, is free and open-source.
 WooCommerce has hundreds of extensions and over 1,000 plugins.
-In addition, there are thousands of paid add-ons for fixed prices.
+In addition, there are thousands of paid add-ons available at fixed prices.
 Many Premium Themes now offer capability with WooCommerce as well as plugins that make a theme framework compatible.

+In addition to payment gateways, WooCommerce extensions provide functionality such as subscription billing, membership management, shipping integrations, marketing tools, and inventory management.

+Architecture

+WooCommerce is an application-layer extension for WordPress and operates independently of the underlying hosting infrastructure.
+It can be deployed on self-managed servers or on managed WordPress hosting platforms.
+On managed hosting services such as WordPress.com, the hosting provider is responsible for infrastructure management; including operating system maintenance, WordPress core updates, backups, and security, while WooCommerce provides the e-commerce functionality within the managed WordPress environment.

 Revenues

 A study conducted in 2017 by Todd Wilkins, Head of WooCommerce, suggests that WooCommerce stores would collectively account for nearly $10 billion in sales.